reverettai/reverettai.github.io/_posts/2008-05-16-preparing-for-china-expectations.md

 **The People**<br>
 My impression of Shanghai is that its the 'London of the East' (or maybe the 'Hong Kong of a bit farther West').
 I expect that most of the people I will meet will be multilingual expats who did not grow up in Shanghai but moved there seeking great opportunity.
 I assume most will work for banks and consulting companies.
 I don't expect good scientific conversation but I do expect to encounter minds eager to probe global economic trends.
 I expect that a growing city like Shanghai also won't foster an active community of social entrepreneurs.
 I therefore don't expect much conversation on social entrepreneurship either[[^1]].
-[^1]: Note: Much of my time back at university is spent working on international water projects in Honduras and India with Engineers Without Borders and the Deshpande Foundation, respectively.

 I expect to find a large socioeconomic divide.
 I expect to encounter many disenchanted villagers from outside the city who came seeking livlihoods but are either unemployed or subsisting on lower wages than expected.
 At the same time, I expect to meet many extremely wealthy young Chinese who see Shanghai as a dream city.